CBD and the Mechanisms (plural) of Anxiety

-CBD increases Anandamide (our naturally occuring "bliss" chemical in the brain:
+CBD increases Anandamide (our naturally occurring "bliss" chemical in the brain:

 Cannabidiol enhances anandamide signaling and alleviates psychotic symptoms of schizophrenia

-Check out CBD for corticotropin releasing factor here to get full scoop for this stress response mechanism.
+Check out CBD for the corticotropin-releasing factor here to get the full scoop for this stress response mechanism.

 Finally, there's the microglia and neuroinflammation mechanism.

 We have an entire article on CBD, microglia, and neuroinflammation but a quick example that's incredibly important as cannabis is legalized across the US.